Skip to main content

 Producing more protein from less

-Global warming is proceeding at such a rate that it is undeniable that human activities have produced gases that are trapping the sun’s energy, leading to more intense weather events, reducing biodiversity and disrupting humans’ current way of life.
+Global warming is proceeding at such a rate that it is undeniable that human activities have produced gases that are trapping the sun’s energy, leading to more intense weather events, reducing biodiversity, and disrupting humans’ current way of life.
 Therefore, as the poultry industry works to meet the increasing global demand for animal protein, it needs to simultaneously reduce its impact on the environment.

 Performance

-A diagram of food for a chicken
+A diagram of a weight loss

 Description automatically generated with medium confidence

-Environmental
+Environmental impact

 References